sybrew/the-seo-framework/readme.txt

 			* **Added:**
 				* `tsf-counter-updated`, triggers after the counter state has been updated, before it's sent through AJAX.
 				* `tsf-update-title-counter`, manual trigger to update the title counters.
 Used internally.
+				* `tsf-reset-tooltips`, manual trigger to reset tooltips on DOM update.
+Used internally.
+				* `tsf-tooltip-update`, manual trigger to update tooltip when they have an on-hover state on DOM item update.
+Used internally.
 		* **Removed:**
 			* **Methods and properties, `window.tsf.{}`:**
 				* Title related, these have been reworked and put in a method container: